Recover Deleted Files from Mac with DiskDrill

 Did you remove a file or folder from your Mac drive or an external drive, and now you need it back?
-Don’t freak out yet because there is some potentially good news; you may be able to recover the deleted files within OS X with the help of a third party tool called DiskDrill.
+Don’t freak out yet because there is some potentially good news; you may be able to recover the deleted files from the Mac with the help of a third party tool called DiskDrill.

 It’s not a miracle worker, but if the file(s) or folders you need to recover are not backed up, or were deleted from a back up drive, then DiskDrill offers an excellent choice for potential recovery.
 The initial version of DiskDrill is a free version that will scan both internal drives and external drives of any type to see if it can recover files that have been removed.
 You will have to pay to upgrade to the full Pro version to actually recover the files, but because DiskDrill has free scanning it basically means you’ll only pay if it can actually get your files back.
 Not a bad deal, right?

-How to Recover Deleted Files & Folders with DiskDrill
+How to Recover Deleted Files & Folders from a Mac with DiskDrill

 - Get DiskDrill – choose the free download version to scan initially, no need to buy something if it doesn’t work for you right?

 - If the drive to recover files from is external, connect it to the Mac now

 - Launch DiskDrill, select the hard drive to recover files from and choose “Scan” – the scan process can take several minutes or several hours, depending on the drive type, the drive speed, the drive size, and the amount of files that can potentially be recovered

 - When scanning is complete, locate the files to recover, set a recovery location (a new folder on the desktop makes it easy to find), and then choose the “Recover” option (this will require the Pro version, which costs $90 or so)

 - Let DiskDrill recover the file(s) in question, which will appear in the specified directory as they are restored